This post may contain affiliate links. For more information, please read the full disclosure policy here.

 The beautiful buildings with perfectly manicured lawns next to the food trucks.
 The unbelievable cleanliness of the downtown core that we imagined the city hired fairies to keep it in this state.
-Here is an in-depth guide for when you visit Portland: from the food, drinks, suburbs and scenery.
+Here is a guide for when you visit Portland: from the food, drinks, suburbs and scenery.

 Portland is well known for its food trucks.
 And as it should be: they are EVERYWHERE.
-There seemed to be a lot of similar trucks in each area e.g. Mediterranean, Asian and Mexican, but they must all have regulars and make enough money to continue operating.
-Unfortunately we were there over Easter so a few were closed during the break, but we did try one of the Mediterranean trucks a couple of blocks south of Voodoo Doughnut.
-I had the lamb kofta sandwich, which was really a wrap, and it was delicious.
+There seemed to be a lot of similar trucks in each area (the Mediterranean, Asian and Mexican) but they must all have regulars and make enough money to continue operating.
+Unfortunately, we were there over Easter so a few were closed during the break, but we did try one of the Mediterranean trucks a couple of blocks south of Voodoo Doughnut.
+I had the lamb kofta sandwich (which was really a wrap) and it was delicious.
 Good pricing too at $6.
 This is definitely the way to go, on that night or weekend you want something cheap and quick.

 You also NEED to try a Voodoo Doughnut when you visit Portland.
-A local institution that is open 24/7, these guys have made their money from not shying away from the weirdest donut creations you have ever imagined.
+A local institution that is open 24/7, these guys have made their money from not shying away from the weirdest doughnut creations you have ever imagined.
 Think froot loops, chilli, maple bacon, coconut, M&Ms and vegan.
-There is a donut for all.
+There is a doughnut for all.
 We went with the Voodoo Dozen, where they choose 13 for you for $13.
 For more sweet options, check out my guide to Portland’s best desserts.

 Oh, where to drink, where to drink?
 Portland, or Beervana as the postcards say (I sent one to my mum and dad) literally has an endless array of drinking establishments for whatever is your pleasure.
 There are the breweries: Rock Bottom Brewery downtown had a great saison that was perfect for a Sunday afternoon sitting on their patio.